 At the London Gaming Market in March 2019, I bought myself a PlayStation 2.
-I’d been thinking about getting one for a while and was finally persuaded after chatting to one of the sellers there.
-I also picked up a copy of Fahrenheit as it never felt the same on PC, along with ICO – one of my favourite releases from that console generation.
+I’d been thinking about getting one for a while and was finally persuaded.
+I also picked up a copy of Fahrenheit as it never felt the same on PC, along with ICO – one of my favourite releases for the console.

 My other-half had never played it so it seemed like a good excuse to set up a stream and introduce him to the world of Ico and Yorda.
 We completed the game over the course of a weekend and although he didn’t enjoy it as much as I did, he could see why it had received so much praise over the years.
 He did make one interesting observation however: “I’m surprised you like this.
 It’s about a girl who’s being led around by a boy, and tells her what to do all the time.
 I thought you’d have a bit more to say about that!”

 I have to admit I’d never thought about it that way before.
 I could see his point; at the beginning of ICO, Yorda does come across as somewhat helpless.
 We may not know anything about her history or why she’s there but it’s true Ico rescues her from her caged prison.
 And he appears to be the leader during most of their journey through the castle, calling her or taking her hand to pull her along when necessary and frequently jumping in when she’s dragged down into dark holes by shadowy creatures.

 But I don’t think it’s that simple though, for the protagonists have transformed by the end of the game.
 Ico is no longer the horned boy exiled from his village to protect it from a curse after becoming the warrior who defeated the Queen.
 And Yorda has changed too: she realises she has her own power and gains the courage to stand up to her mother.
 Both characters draw strength from the relationship because it’s one that’s built on trust, regardless of language or any other barriers.